 Under the FLSA, an employer must provide break time as needed by the nursing mother.
 Break time doesn't have to be compensated, but if the employee already has paid breaks, this paid time can be used to express breast milk.

 Who Is Covered by Federal Nursing Mother Laws?

 The FLSA covers most employees, but not all.
 Any employee who is entitled to overtime pay under the FLSA is also entitled to these breaks.
-Employees who are commonly not covered by the FLSA include retail or service employees who make most of their earnings from commission, some computer professionals, some drivers and mechanics, farm workers, and executive, administrative and professional employees.
-Thus, under the FLSA, a salaried manager may not be legally entitled to break time as a nursing mother though the hourly employees she manages would likely have access to such breaks.
+Employees who are commonly not covered by the FLSA include sales or service employees who make most of their earnings from commission; some computer professionals; some drivers and mechanics; farm workers; and executive, administrative and professional employees.
+Thus, under the FLSA, a nursing mother who is a salaried manager may not be legally entitled to break time though the hourly employees she manages likely would.

 The FLSA also provides certain exceptions for small businesses.
 Employers with less than 50 employees aren't required to provide break time for nursing mothers if compliance would impose an "undue hardship."

 However, an employee who isn't covered by FLSA may still be entitled to nursing mother breaks under state laws, which may apply to all employees.

 State Laws Protecting Nursing Mother Rights in the Workplace

 Federal law establishes the minimum break time for nursing mothers requirements.
 However, states can (and sometimes do) offer greater protections for a nursing mother's rights in the workplace.